groovyfx-project/groovyfx/README.md

-_This documentation pertains to GroovyFX version 0.3.1, which includes support for JavaFX 2.2_
+_This documentation pertains to GroovyFX version 0.4.0, which includes support for JavaFX 2.2 on Java 7 and JavaFX 8 on Java 8_

 # Build instructions

 Download JavaFX from http://javafx.com and follow the install instructions.

+Or if you are feeling "bleeding edge" clone the Git repository!

-## Building with Gradle
+## Building with Gradle shell command line

-* Set your environment variable JAVAFX_HOME to the directory that contains rt/lib/jfxrt.jar.
+* If you are using Java 8 or a recent Java 7 then there is nothing extra to do.
+If you are using an old Java 7, you may find you have to set the environment variable JAVAFX_HOME to the directory that contains rt/lib/jfxrt.jar.
-* cd groovyfx
+* cd to the GroovyFX directory
 * gradlew build

 To run any specific demo, e.g. the AccordionDemo, you can just call: